 Use the steps below to connect your form with Constant Contact so you don’t have to manually add contact information each time a visitor submits your form.
 Instead, each time a visitor completes the form their submission information will be added to Constant Contact automatically.
-Before hopping in, please review some helpful terminology related to this process:

 - The email provider refers to the service you use to send mass emails to your supporters.
 The most common providers are MailChimp and Constant Contact, but there are many more.

 - A feed on a form refers to that form’s connection with a third-party provider.
 For example, you would set up a feed to add a new donor to your provider’s email list automatically.
 This feed is typically processed each time a visitor submits your form.